I’ve been meditating all week long on my inability to navigate the choppy waters of modern medicine.

 “Why?”
 I ask myself, “Why do you have an unerring instinct to make the wrong choice about whether or not to pursue medical care for your child every. blinking. time?”

-The other reason we never had to seek outside medical care was because we had my aunt, whom we (fondly) call “the witch doctor” and my dad.
+The other reason we never had to seek outside medical care was because we had my aunt and my dad.

 First: my aunt.
 My aunt studied Western-style pharmacology as well as traditional Chinese medicine.
 She’s so good at what she does that the whole Redskins team would come to her for acupuncture and other treatments.
 At the height of their glory back in the 80s, when they actually cancelled school for a day so that kids could go to their Superbowl victory parade, every member of the team signed a football for her two young boys.
 With someone like that in your family, why would you bother with baby aspirins or visiting a doctor?

 Our aunt would treat us with suspicious and exotic ingredients that she would wrap neatly in plain white paper packets.
 Heartburn?
 White paper packet.
 Acne?
 White paper packet.
 Too short?
 White paper packet.
 Moral shortcoming?
 White paper packet.

 The ingredients would be simmered on the stove for hours until all that was left would be a black sludgy distillation that looked, smelled, and tasted exactly the same, no matter the combination of ingredients or the complaint they were to address.
 There were two strategies for choking these vile concoctions down.
 You could hold your nose and gulp down the mugful of medicine as fast as possible.
 Or, you could hold your nose and take molecular sips while your mother stood over you with a cattle prod and bullwhip urging you to HURRY UP and drink it!!